 It’s not all the time, however, that the talk of writer’s cramp becomes an unsolicited diagnosis of psychosomatic disorders and an inquiry into my mental health.
 Sometimes the answers are far more interesting.
 One evening, for instance, a colleague noticed the obvious and asked whether I’d been left-handed all along.
 I ended up giving her the litmus test.

 “Oh, really?” she said.
 “Lucky you’re not a writer, then.”

 I didn’t say a word.
 For that, my friends, is a whole ‘nother story.

-Joyce Rachelle spent her childhood in the Philippines where she published All the Lines, an anthology of traditional poems, and Sewing Figs, a story in verse.
+Joyce Rachelle, author of "Learning to write left handed because of dystonia," spent her childhood in the Philippines, where she published All the Lines, an anthology of traditional poems, and Sewing Figs, a story in verse.